www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Log public server availability via dedicated hardware.
 * [ ] Consider self-hosting SonarQube on the live server, as this allows one to get independent of GitHub.
 ## Done Tasks
+* [x] Service was not running and could not start during nightly restart:  Could not generate account for ACME.
+Caused by: java.nio.channels.UnresolvedAddressException. -> Restarting the service fixed it.
 * [x] Create error with exit code 1 if remote SSH script exits with 1 in `worker.execute`.
 * [x] Check whether authorization and co. is disabled during the certificate update. -> Yes, this is the case and this requirement is now explicitly noted in the source code.
 * [x] Fix SSL certificate update.